Meet our Governors

 After working on the Village Plan and hearing what the youth of Chalgrove had to say, I got involved with the Chalgrove Youth Club.
 Since then, I joined the Management committee of the Youth Club, I manage the volunteers,as well as being a weekly volunteer.I also helped mentor a group of Youths to successfully double the size of the village skatepark.
 This project was completely Youth led, presenting to the Parish Council to get approval, selecting a vendor, choosing the layout and managing the implementation process.

 It's a privilege to be part of Chalgrove Community Primary school.
 It is such welcoming environment that is a fun and safe place to learn, helping children to reach their full potential.

-I have lived in Chalgrove for 33 years.
+I have lived in Chalgrove for 40 years.
 I am a former Chairman of the Chalgrove Primary School Governing body and have been a member of it since 1981.
 I have been a member of Chalgrove Parish Council since 1981.
-I have been married to Kathy for forty three years and our two sons Karl & Jonathan both went to Chalgrove Primary School.
+I have been married to Kathy for fifty one years and our two sons Karl & Jonathan both went to Chalgrove Primary School followed by the Icknield.